astrohart/MFR/MFR.Settings.Configuration/README.md

 [IConfiguration](#T-MFR-Settings-Configuration-Interfaces-IConfiguration 'MFR.Settings.Configuration.Interfaces.IConfiguration') interface
 that contains existing configuration settings to copy into this object. |

-<a name='P-MFR-Settings-Configuration-Configuration-CommandLineSpecified'></a>
+<a name='P-MFR-Settings-Configuration-Configuration-AutoStart'></a>
-### CommandLineSpecified `property`
+### AutoStart `property`

 ##### Summary

-Gets or sets a value indicating whether this configuration was specified by the user on the command line.
+Gets or sets a value indicating whether the specified operation(s) should be automatically initiated when the application starts.
+If this value is set to `true` then the application quits automatically after the specified operation(s) have been completed.

+##### Remarks

+This flag is ignored if this configuration did not originate from the command line.

 <a name='P-MFR-Settings-Configuration-Configuration-FindWhat'></a>
 ### FindWhat `property`